Outset-AI/dramatiq-workflow/README.md

 - Consider breaking down large workflows into smaller partial workflows that then schedule a subsequent workflow at the very end of the outermost `Chain`.

+#### Compression

-Lastly, you can use compression to reduce the size of the messages in your queue.
+You can use compression to reduce the size of the messages in your queue.
 While dramatiq does not provide a compression implementation by default, one can be added with just a few lines of code.
 For example:

 ```python
 import dramatiq